Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 Today i read about ....
 20 pages loll , but hey i did two CourseWare labs so i think its was not so bad at all..
 The thing it's alo i in the Wifi part i dont really like the materials in there but hey i have to study them ...

+## 1/10/2025

+Today i read , im on page 270.

+## 1/11/2025

+I am taking a break today.
+Probaly tomorrow also i have another work to do so ...